 INformation for Professionals & Parents

 Maybe you are a GP, physician, clinical, organisational, or school psychologist, wanting to refer your patient or student for evidence-based treatments for sleep disorders?

 Or maybe you are a parent of a poor sleeper and have tried numerous sleep remedies, and seen a number of professionals before you were referred to us for treatment.

 The referral process for insomnia treatment can be a costly and frustrating experience as there is a lack of clarity about who specialises in treating this disorder.
 We hope that this page offers some answers.

-I have a patient / student / child with poor sleep: Should I refer them to a physician or a psychologist?
+I have a patient / student / child with poor sleep: Which sleep specialist should I refer them to?
+Sleep physician or psychologist?

 In a nutshell

 A psychologist who specialises in sleep psychology will treat insomnia with the recommended first-line treatment: Cognitive Behavioural Therapy for insomnia (CBT-Insomnia).

 - Other evidence-based treatments such as mindfulness, acceptance, bright light therapy, or guided sleep meditation may also be used.